nikhilnxvverma1/Timeshift/README.md

 ![Keyframing action](keyframing.gif)

+## System Overview

 Timeshift is a multi module gradle project written in Java(JavaFX used for the frontend).
-The project is primarily divided into five sub projects: The first three projects are coded to be completely void of any java specific dependency
+The project is primarily divided into five loosely coupled sub projects: The first three projects are coded to be completely void of any java specific dependency

 1. **Util**
 This is a relatively small module that sits at the very top.This project deals with all the utility based classes.
 Some important ones